dzulfaqorali196/Live-Cancer/article/why/global-research-network.md

 ## Join the Global Movement

 CancerCoin is more than a funding platform—it’s a global community dedicated to curing cancer.
-With BIO tokens, you can support research across continents, from labs to clinics, and see your impact on Solana’s transparent blockchain.
+With $CANCER, you can support research across continents, from labs to clinics, and see your impact on Solana’s transparent blockchain.
 Ready to unite for a cause?
 Join CancerCoin and help build a world without cancer.

 [Join the Community](/contact)